-The coronavirus (COVID-19) outbreak remains a fluid and rapidly evolving situation.
+The coronavirus (COVID-19) outbreak remains a fluid situation.
 We're continually monitoring our practices to protect the health and safety of all who visit our facilities.

 Screening at Entrances

 Maintaining Special Treatment Areas

 We've restricted visitor access to the hospital and our clinics to protect patients and visitors.
 See the updated visitor guidelines.